 Non-degree students may register for classes directly through the Office of the Registrar.
-Non-degree students must complete an Undergraduate Non-Degree Enrollment Request form and the Application for Virginia In-State Tuition Rates, (if you wish to be considered for in-state tuition).
+Non-degree students must complete an Undergraduate Non-Degree Application form and the Application for Virginia In-State Tuition Rates, (if you wish to be considered for in-state tuition).
 Tuition and fee payments follow the standard billing schedule of Longwood.
-Non-degree seeking students need to complete the Virginia In-State Tuition Rates application on a yearly basis to be considered for in-state rates.
+Non-degree students need to complete the Virginia In-State Tuition Rates application on a yearly basis to be considered for in-state rates.

-Students who have been denied regular admission to an undergraduate program at Longwood may not register as non-degree students without permission from the Dean of Admissions and the dean of the college of the student's intended major.
+Students who have been denied regular admission to an undergraduate program at Longwood may not register as non-degree students without permission from the chief Admissions office and the dean of the college of the student's intended major.